Work With Us!

 Description

-The Arts Instructor shapes the very heart of our arts discipleship by creating and teaching classroom content for our artists in residence.
-Through lecturing on topics of arts and mission, leading intensive short-courses, and creating new content for future sessions, the Arts Instructor puts academically-grounded insights into the hands of mission practitioners.
-The role also includes mentoring participants in their own pursuit of arts and mission.
+Our Instructors shape the heart of our arts discipleship by creating and delivering classroom content for our artists in residence.
+Through lecturing on topics of arts, faith, and culture, Instructors blend academically-grounded insights with personal experience to deliver meaningful applications for arts practitioners.
+Instructors also mentor participants in their arts projects, and share in some administrative tasks.

 Qualifications